AmaurySilverio/leetCode/README.md

 1. Pick a pattern (e.g. Sliding Window)
 2. Solve 2–3 beginner problems
+3. Put them in your anki
-3. Revisit them later and solve again without looking
+4. evisit them later and solve again without looking
-4. Build muscle memory and recognize the pattern across different problems
+5. Build muscle memory and recognize the pattern across different problems

 ---

 ## 🛠 How to Use This Repo

-1. Clone Repo
+1. Clone repo
-2. CD into leetCode folder
+2. CD into root folder
 3. Start mastering leet code!